mbuccoli/tsoai-lullaby/README.md

 The conversion to lullaby consists of several steps:

-- Separating the melody from the accompaniment
+- Separating the melody from the accompaniment with [spleeter](https://research.deezer.com/projects/spleeter.html)
-- Converting the melody to midi
+- Converting the melody to midi with [basic pitch](https://basicpitch.spotify.com/)
 - Slow-down the melody
 - Synthesize the melody
 - Add post-processing effect (low-pass filter, reverb, wave effects)